adithyan-sreeni/Macroly-webpage/TERMS_AND_CONDITIONS.md

 ### Support:
 - For questions about these Terms, contact us via email
 - For technical support, use in-app support features
-- Response time may vary as this is a student-developed project
+- Response time is typically within 24-48 hours

 ## 20. Governing Law and Dispute Resolution